You know that ruggedly handsome manly man the ladies all sigh for?

-- Ser Loras Tyrell is described as "beautiful" rather than handsome, called "The Knight of Flowers" and clad in rainbow armour until he joined the Kingsguard.
+- Ser Loras Tyrell is described as "beautiful" rather than handsome, called "The Knight of Flowers" and wears rainbow armour until he joined the Kingsguard.
 Of course, this is probably to do with the fact that he's only about sixteen at the start of the series.

-- Joffrey Baratheon, who is said to look like a girl by Jon Snow, and is described as a combination of his sister Myrcella and his uncle Jaime who also happens to be his father.
+- Joffrey Baratheon — who is said to look like a girl by Jon Snow — and is described as a combination of his sister Myrcella and his uncle/father Jaime (who is also called pretty).

 - The Citadel student Alleras is probably the female Sarella Sand in male disguise, with the result that (s)he fits and is described as being comely, pretty, etc. as opposed to handsome.

-- Satin, a former male prostitute who joins the Night's Watch, is very pretty, as Jon is prone to remind us.
+- Satin, a former male prostitute who joins the Night's Watch, is described with pretty characteristics rather than handsome.

-- It's implied that Henry from The Time Traveler's Wife is one.
+- It's implied that Henry from The Time Traveler's Wife is a pretty boy.
 Apart from being called "pretty" on occasion, it's also mentioned that he looks a good deal like his attractive mother.